xcube-dev/xcube-icosdp/README.md

 and provide their registered email address and password to the data store.
 Note that the authentication process does **not** support lazy loading of the dataset.
-Therefore, the data must be **preloaded**, which involves downloading the global annual datasets and constructing a 3-D data cube from them.
+Therefore, the data must be **preloaded**, which involves downloading the global annual datasets and constructing a unified data cube from them by stacking along the time axis.

 Example: access the **NEE** flux from the moonthly aggregate for 2015 to 2021 over a custom bounding box: